sofiabsilva/100-days-of-code/log.md

 **Thoughts:** Got through some exercises that really helped me understand things I hadn't understood before.
 - How objects and primitives compare and how they're stored in variables.

-Example: Here myHouse.color would not change to red!
+Example: Here the object's house color would not change to red!
+Using these diagrams help to see the difference between primitive and reference values!

 ![](https://s18.postimg.cc/swolz2qs9/think-like-a-computer.png)